ausgerechnet/cwb-ccc/README.md

 ### Collocation Analyses ###

-After executing a query, you can use `subcorpus.collocates()` to extract collocates for a given window size (symmetric windows around the corpus matches).
-The result will be a `DataFrame` with lemmata as index and frequency signatures and association measures as columns:
+After executing a query, you can use `subcorpus.collocates()` to extract collocates (see the vignette for parameter settings).
+The result is a `DataFrame` with lemmata as index and frequency signatures and association measures as columns:

 <details>
 <summary><code>subcorpus.collocates()</code></summary>